AlphanAksoyoglu/vaultwarden-rpi/README.md

 ./install.sh --init
 ```

-This will ask you a couple of questions regarding which modules/options you want to include in your setup and prepare your config file `./utils/config.conf`
+This prompts you with a few questions regarding which modules/options you want to include in your setup and prepares your config file `./utils/config.conf`

 3. Fill out **all uncommented** fields in `./utils/config.conf`.
 See [How to fill the config file](#how-to-fill-out-the-config-file)
 <br>
 4. Run the installer again with the `--install` flag

 ```bash
 ./install.sh --install
 ```

-5. Follow the instructions of the installer.
+5. Follow the instructions provided by the installer.

-**Note:** The installer is designed to tell you what it is about to do, and ask you for confirmation before it does anything.
-If you are setting this up on a fresh device (e.g., newly acquired Raspberry Pi Zero 2 W) you will be more fault tolerant.
+**Note:** The installer is designed to:
+1. Always tell you what it is about to do
+2. Ask you for confirmation before it does anything.

+If you are setting this up on a fresh device (e.g., newly acquired Raspberry Pi Zero 2 W) you will have more leeway for errors.

-If you are runnnig the installer on a machine where your are already running dnsmasq, docker or related services, ufw, iptables etc. please pay attention to what the installer is about to do and backup your data.
+If you're running the installer on a machine where you already have services like dnsmasq, Docker, ufw, iptables, etc., in operation, pay close attention to the installer's actions and ensure you back up your data.

-Here is briefly what the installer will do:
+Here's a brief overview of what the installer will do:

-- The installer will, at various steps, and depending on your options, install **docker**, **ca-certificates**, **curl**, **gnupg**, **dnsmasq**, **ufw**, **iptables-persistent** on your machine
+- Install various dependencies such as **docker**, **ca-certificates**, **curl**, **gnupg**, **dnsmasq**, **ufw**, **iptables-persistent** on your machine.

-- After **docker** installation, if you opted to enable **Tailscale**, it will create certificates for Tailscale, allow Caddy access to Tailscale socket, and find your Tailscale IP and updates it in necessary parts of .env and config files
+- After **docker** installation, if you opted to enable **Tailscale**, it will create certificates for Tailscale, grant Caddy access to Tailscale socket, obtain your Tailscale IP and update it in `*.env` and `config.conf` files where necessary.

-- It will also setup **dnsmasq** and configure it such that wether you are connecting through **LAN** or **Tailscale** your domain name resolves to the correct IP address
+- Configure **dnsmasq** to ensure your domain name resolves correctly to the correct IP address whether you're connecting through **LAN** or **Tailscale**.

 - If you opted to enable **UFW and IPTABLES** it will install **UFW**, block all incoming connections apart from the ssh port (22), and setup **IPTABLES** such that only the **Tailscale IP Addresses** and **Local IP Addresses** you allowed in the **config.conf** can access the Docker Network.
-It will also blacklist any **MAC ADDRESSES** you specified in the config.conf file from accessing the Docker Network
+It will also blacklist any **MAC ADDRESSES** you specified in the config.conf file from accessing the Docker Network.

-- Finally it will setup the docker-compose service as a **systemd service** so that it restarts automatically at reboot
+- Setup docker-compose service as a **systemd service** to ensure it restarts automatically at reboot.

 6. After installation

 - If you are using Tailscale, you will need to configure DNS settings in your Tailscale account.
 See: [Tailscale Fields - after install](#tailscale-after-install)

-- You will want to uncomment and create an **ADMIN_TOKEN** in ./vaultwarden/vaultwarden.env for your initial vaultwarden configuration

-Please refer to the official documentation [The Official Vaultwarden Repository](https://github.com/dani-garcia/vaultwarden)
+- You will want to uncomment and create an **ADMIN_TOKEN** in ./vaultwarden/vaultwarden.env for your initial vaultwarden configuration.
+Please refer to the official documentation [The Official Vaultwarden Repository](https://github.com/dani-garcia/vaultwarden) about configuring and setting up Vaultwarden.

 ### Manual Installation